 Redford's Rookie is a Natural

-As a baseball movie Robert Redford's "The Natural" has those big hitting batter moments, the choreographed crowd pleasers designed to lift the audience from their seats when are hero steps up to the plate.
-But when it comes to the magic of baseball, the stuff of legends which built the sport it goes a bit wrong, well not so much wrong but goes beyond the magic and into the realms of fantasy like theatrics making it at times a bit too unbelievable.
+As a baseball movie Robert Redford's "The Natural" has those big hitting batter moments, the choreographed crowd pleasers designed to lift the audience from their seats when are hero steps up to the plate with his hickory slung over his shoulder.
+But when it comes to the magic of baseball, the stuff of legends which built the sport it goes a bit wrong, well not so much wrong but goes beyond the magic and into the realms of fantasy like theatrics making "The Natural" at times a bit too unbelievable.
 None of which actually makes any difference to the actual storyline, which is quite brilliant combining the under dog, too old to play storyline with a mystery element to deliver what is a very entertaining movie.

 As for the performances well I wouldn't have chosen Robert Redford to appear in a baseball movie, but then I would have been proven wrong because he does a pretty decent job.
-He makes the mystery side of the storyline work brilliantly delivering that tight lipped nature of someone trying to keep their past a secret, whilst also being handsome enough to carry off all the romantic embellishments to the story.
+He makes the mystery side of "The Natural" work delivering that tight lipped nature of someone trying to keep their past a secret, whilst also being handsome enough to carry off all the romantic elements in the story.
 In fact Redford looks so good for his age that it's hard to believe that he is just a couple of years younger than his co-star Wilford Brimley.
-But it is actually when he takes to the plate to slug a few balls or to the mound to pitch one in that Redford excels looking unbelievably natural as a baseball player with a god given talent.
+But it is actually when he takes to the plate to slug a few balls or to the mound to pitch that Redford excels looking unbelievably natural as a baseball player with a god given talent.

 Alongside Robert Redford there are many recognizable stars such as Glenn Close who gives a sweet and restrained performance as Iris Gaines and also Kim Bassinger who is both sultry and scheming as Memo Paris.
 But in a strange way it's the minor characters which make "The Natural" work so well with Robert Duvall delivering a fine performance as journalist Max Mercy, Wilford Brimley is equally as good as Pop Fisher the coach of the Knights and Robert Prosky delivers that evil owner in the same way that Lionel Barrymore delivered evil as Henry F. Potter in "It's a Wonderful life".